Notice Instructions for Commercial Surface Disposal Facility Permit Applications

 The applicant is required to notify the surface owners of tracts adjoining the tract on which the proposed facility will be located, unless the boundary with the adjoining tract is a distance of ½ mile or greater from the fence line or edge of the facility.
 If the surface owner of the tract on which the facility will be located owns the land at least ½ mile in every direction from the facility boundary, then the applicant is only required to notify that surface owner.

-Notification must include a complete copy of the application and instructions on how to protest the application.
+Notification for each adjacent landowner must include a complete copy of the application and instructions on how to protest the application.

 This clarification does not supersede any RRC rules and does not apply to Reclamation Plants.
 However, if a Reclamation Plant is collocated with other permitted facilities that would require adjacent landowner notification, then those requirements supersede and adjacent landowners must be notified.